Disconnect your sump pump from the sewer

 One average residential sump pump can pump 25 gallons a minute, which is 36,000 gallons a day.
 Disconnect it now from your sanitary sewer and run it into the yard or storm sewer.
 Same goes for roof drains.

-The system is severely stressed and the possibility of sewer back up is real.
 You can help reduce this risk for yourself and your neighbors by ensuring your sump pumps and roof drains are NOT discharging into the sanitary sewer system.

 See also this excerpt from City Code 95.04: